 Utilities - Wastewater Division

-Emergency SEWER issues during regular business hours call: 352.742.6462
+For emergency SEWER issues during regular business hours, call: 352.742.6462

-Emergency water/sewer issues evenings and weekends call: 352.742.6300
+For emergency water/sewer issues on evenings and weekends, call: 352.742.6300

 (emergency service calls are routed through the Lake County Sheriff's Office dispatch services during the evenings/weekends/holiday)